 Yeah, that’s exactly what I’d been dying to do — a 10-hour, one-stop trek in a single-aisle Airbus, when a much larger plane could make a similar trip in considerably less time, with a more comfortable product, to boot.
 The AvGeek in me had just gone to heaven.

-In total, the round-trip cost TPG $2,125 — or 106,250 Amex Membership Rewards points, since we paid with TPG’s Business Centurion card, which still comes along with the otherwise-defunct 50% Pay With Points rebate.
+In total, the round-trip cost TPG $2,125 (about £1,615) — or 106,250 Amex Membership Rewards points.
 That got me the flight on British Airways 1, booked as an AA codeshare, and a return to Europe for the Farnborough Air Show this July.
 Quite the score, if you ask me.